kamalmarhubi/website/_drafts/what-even-is-a-kubelet.markdown

 file, and then drop it in the `manifests` directory.
 After a short wait, the kubelet will notice the file and fire up nginx.

-We can check this with `docker ps` on our system:
+We can check the list of running containers with `docker ps`:

 ~~~
 $ docker ps